7 Nontraditional Nursing Careers that Give Back

 - Nurses who want to broaden their level of expertise

-7. Nursing Informatics Specialist
+7. Nursing informatics specialist

 Are you bilingual?
 That is, are you fluent in the technology and nursing languages?
 If you can decipher both, nursing informatics can be a great career option.
 You’ll be the chief communicator between nurses, patients and health care providers.
 Project management and systems maintenance are just a few parts of the job.

-Nursing informatics is growing field as technology continues to infiltrate medical facilities.
+Nursing informatics is a growing field as technology continues to infiltrate medical facilities.
 Will you be there to make sense of it all?

 Getting started as a nursing informatics specialist: Like other nursing specialties, you’ll need to be an RN to start.
 Gaining valuable work experience in health care information services will be integral.
 Certification from the Healthcare Information and Management Systems Society (HIMSS) and the American Nurses Credentialing Center is available.